benmvp/discover-ai/README.md

 4. [**SDK (If Needed)**](./src/app/api/sdks/houseplans.ts): Develop an SDK to streamline interactions with the API and handle any specific data transformations.
 5. [**UI Integration**](./src/app/api/floorplans/route.ts): Connect the content page UI components to the backend API route to display the retrieved data and rich media elements.

-This modular approach allows for rapid expansion of Discover AI's capabilities, enabling it to adapt to a wide range of search and discovery needs.
+This modular approach allows for rapid expansion of _Discover AI_'s capabilities, enabling it to adapt to a wide range of search and discovery needs.

 ## Future Plans